Skip to content

 How do I share a plan with someone?

 Once the plan is saved, navigate to View Mode, Plan Info section, and click on the Plan Info tab.
-Clicking on “Edit Plan Details” unlocks the details panel, where the plan owner can give plan access permissions to additional users and/or user groups.
+Clicking on “Edit Plan Details” unlocks the details panel, where the plan owner can give plan access permissions to additional users and user groups.
+Note that users in the same project are automatically granted view access to all plans in that project

 You can also watch our brief Permissions and Sharing Resources Tutorial.